Glyphosate-Free Weed Killer That Actually Works (2026) | Lanaturo

 For decades, going organic meant giving up selective weed control.
 It meant burning your lawn to kill a dandelion.
 It meant choosing between your principles and your turf.
 That trade-off is over.
 The first selective organic herbicide exists, and it works.

-Salacia is an OMRI-Listed, EPA FIFRA 25(b) exempt herbicide.
+Salacia is an OMRI-Listed organic herbicide approved by the EPA under its lowest-toxicity registration.
 Results depend on application technique, coverage, environmental conditions, and weed species.
 Always read and follow label directions.
 Test a small area before full-lawn application.
 Temporary paling or yellowing of grass is possible.
 References to regulatory classifications, court proceedings, and municipal legislation reflect publicly available information and do not constitute legal or health advice.

 Frequently Asked Questions